Three New Jersey police officers shot; gunman reported dead

 | GLOUCESTER TOWNSHIP, New Jersey

-"He then suddenly attacked the officer, tackling her to the ground, striking her on the head, and removing her department issued firearm from her holster," Earle said at a news conference.
-"Two officers immediately proceeded to her aid.
-Mr. Jones opened fire on the two officers."
+The three wounded police officers, two men and a woman, were brought to Cooper University Hospital shortly after 6 a.m.
+EST, hospital spokeswoman Lori Shaffer said.

-Earle said the handgun taken by Jones was a .40 caliber pistol holding 13 rounds.
-It was unclear how many rounds were fired.
+Two of the officers suffered minor wounds, but one of the three, a male, required surgery, Shaffer said.
+She had no more information on the extent of the officer's wounds.

-Hours after the shootout, sections of the Gloucester Township municipal complex, which houses the police department, remained cordoned off by yellow police tape.
+Part of the Gloucester Township municipal complex, which houses the police department, was cordoned off by yellow police tape on Friday.
 Residents described it as a quiet community.

-"It's really a safe neighborhood," said Kim Kavanaugh, 47, who lives across the street from the complex with her husband and two grown children.
+"It's really a safe neighbourhood," said Kim Kavanaugh, 47, who lives across the street from the complex with her husband and two grown children.

 Her husband Don Kavanaugh, 49, said he arrived home from his overnight work shift about 5 a.m.
 "About 6 o'clock I saw a bunch of flashing lights.
 I didn't think nothing of it, I see flashing lights in and out of there all the time," he said.